MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_windows.md

 MonoGame can work with most .NET compatible tools, but we recommend Visual Studio 2022 (prior versions are not supported).

-Alternatively, you can use Rider or Visual Studio Code.
+Alternatively, you can use JetBrains Rider or Visual Studio Code.

 ## [Recommended] Install Visual Studio 2022

-Before using Monogame, you'll need to install [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) or later (any edition, including Community) with the following workloads, depending on your desired [target platform(s)](~/platforms/0_platforms.md):
+Before using Monogame, you'll need to install [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) or later (any edition, including Community) with the following workloads, depending on your desired [target platform(s)](~/platforms.md):

 * .NET desktop development (mandatory for all platforms)
 * Mobile Development with .NET (optional, if you wish to target Android, iOS, or iPadOS)